Zytronium/atlas-web_back_end/README.md

 # Atlas Web Back End

-This is the primary repository for T3 Full-Stack Web Development projects for back end projects, and potentially other future projects in T4 and T5.
+This is the primary repository for Full-Stack Web Development beck-end projects.

 Back end web development is development of a website's functionality.
 It includes things like scripts and the web server.
-To my knowledge, the most common languages used for back end scripts are JavaScript and TypeScript.
-This repo focuses on JavaScript.
+To my knowledge, the most common languages used for back end scripts are JavaScript, TypeScript, and Python.

 ---